Food and Drink in Philadelphia

 There used to be several fine breweries in Philadelphia but they went away because of globalization, unions, or local taxes, or something, and it is probably true that there is no distinctively Philadelphia beer or wine.
 At parties, a large number of people are often seen walking around with a glass of clear liquid with some ice cubes in it.
 An onlooker can't tell, and it is intended that onlookers can't tell, whether the glass contains plain water, or gin, or vodka.
 None of your business, right?

 To return to the point that Quakers have never all felt it is necessary to conform to a sour prohibitionist stance, there is a famous story of the Vaux family, whose country place used to be about where the Chestnut Hill Hospital now stands.
-Young Richard Vaux was attached to the American legation in London about the time of the inaugural of Queen Victoria, and cut a rather fine figure.
+Young Richard Vaux was attached to the American legation in London about the time of the inaugural of Queen Victoria and cut a rather fine figure.
 At the inaugural ball, he gaily danced with the new Queen, and word of it soon reached his mother in America.
 After summoning the young man to see her, she put down her sewing and came right to the point.
-"Richard," she said, "I do hope thee will not marry out of meeting."
+"Richard," she said, "I do hope thee will not marry out of a meeting."

 French Philadelphia

-| Henry Wadsworth Longfellow |
+Henry Wadsworth Longfellow

 Since American relations with France are a little strained at the moment, it may not be completely welcome to hear it said that Philadelphia food is Creole.
 The reference is not to the several downtown French restaurants of outstanding quality, but to the two episodes when Philadelphia experienced waves of French immigration.
 The first of these was during the French and Indian War, when the Acadian French ("Cajun") were driven out of Nova Scotia, largely went to Louisiana and then were allowed to return.
 A lot of them stopped off in Philadelphia both going and coming.
 Henry Wadsworth Longfellow depicted, in his poem Evangeline, the tearful reunion of Evangeline and Gabriel in the hospital.
-And since, for sixty years the Pennsylvania Hospital was the only hospital in the country, Longfellow had to put them here.
+And since for sixty years the Pennsylvania Hospital was the only hospital in the country, Longfellow had to put them here.

 The second wave of French immigration was provoked by the guillotine in Paris, and the black revolution in French Haiti.
 Most people today are unaware that Talleyrand lived here, and LaRochefoucauld.
 The Duke of Orleans, future king of France, lived at 4th and Locust Streets, proposed to a (rich) Philadelphia lady, and was rejected by her father ("Sir, if you do not become king of France, you will be no match for her, and if you do become king, she will be no match for you.")
 Napoleon's brother Joseph lived at 9th and Spruce, and one of his marshals lived at 6th and Spruce.
 Really.
-Tallyrand had a deformed foot, and this somehow made him pals with Governor Morris who had a wooden leg.
+Talleyrand had a deformed foot, and this somehow made him pals with Governor Morris who had a wooden leg.
 This friendship was part of the reason the Louisiana Purchase was possible, because they shared the favors of the same French lady, and had frequent occasion to meet.
-Both Franklin and Jefferson were ambassadors to France, it may be remembered, and for a while Jefferson was quite a fan of the French Revolution, although the treatment of LaFayette by the French Revolutionaries did not exactly encourage that.
+Both Franklin and Jefferson were ambassadors to France, it may be remembered, and for a while, Jefferson was quite a fan of the French Revolution, although the treatment of LaFayette by the French Revolutionaries did not exactly encourage that.
 The French treated Franklin like a God, but then so did Mozart and the King of England, and Franklin harbored many bitter memories of the French and Indian War all the while he was romancing the French into bankruptcy to pay for our revolution.
-The French refugees from Haiti brought Yellow Fever with them, and Dengue too, thus definitively terminating Philadelphia's hope of remaining the permanent capitol of the nation.
+The French refugees from Haiti brought Yellow Fever with them, and Dengue too, thus definitively terminating Philadelphia's hope of remaining the permanent capital of the nation.

 It was during this Francophone period that Philadelphia cuisine acquired some characteristics which allow some food historians to call it Creole.
 Philadelphia Pepper Pot soup, for example, substituted tripe for terrapin.
 Those who know about these things say that many dishes now thought to be distinctly Philadelphian in fact had a French origin.